MicrosoftDocs/quantum-docs/articles/how-to-manage-permissions-quantum-workspaces.md

 Remove-AzResourceLock -LockName ArmLockStoreDelete -ResourceGroupName armlocks-resgrp -ResourceName armlocksstorage -ResourceType Microsoft.Storage/storageAccounts
 ```

-If the delete is successful, Powershell displays `True`.
+If the deletion is successful, Powershell displays `True`.
 To verify the deletion, you can run `Get-AzResourceLock`.

 ---